 It makes sense, of course.

 If you have only one salesperson, your business is going to fluctuate with the performance of that one person.
 The more people you have on your team, the more even the performance.

 So if you want to build your business, you need to build your sales team.

-The Challenge of Building a Successful Sales Team
+The Challenge of Building a Strong Sales Team

 I remember entering a computer-simulated business competition when I was in university in the late 1980s.
 (Yes, they had computers back then.)

 The idea behind the competition was that you had to scale your business, build revenues, and improve profits.
 The team with the highest sales and profits at the end of the competition won.

 The natural inclination was to pump as much of your budget into marketing and sales, but if your sales team grew too quickly and your operations (and inventory) didn’t keep up, then you upset your customers.
 Upset customers aren’t good for business, of course.
 Upset customers mean fewer repeat orders, which in turn impacts the sales team’s ability to deliver on their numbers.